eaperkowski/2025_TT_psf/logs/TT25_activities_log.md

       - Monika also noticed water transfer between mesh layers when mesh touches each other.
 Also contacted Stephanie over this to see if there is a solution
  - Monika continued putting second half of split pots together for Trillium.
 UG RAs assisted with sterilizing pots
       - Note: need to take inventory of remaining pots to see if we need to order more from S&S
- - Evan change program for Mai in reach-in chamber to overwinter part II (12.5C/10C day/night temps with 500 umol maximum.
+ - Evan change program for Mai in reach-in chamber to overwinter part II (12.5C/10C day/night temps with 500 umol/m2/s maximum.
 12 hr photoperiod)

 ## Sunday 1/26
  - Monika continued putting second half of split pots together for Trillium.
 UG RAs assisted with sterilizing pots